joausaga/enron_machine_learning/README.md

 ### Goal

 The goal of the project is to develop a machine learning-based solution to automatically identifies people who have been involved in the [Enron financial scandal](https://en.wikipedia.org/wiki/Enron_scandal), which led the company goes to bankrupt.
 The data set is composed of financial information of 146 Enron’s employees, including their salary, bonuses, total payment received, long advances, exercised stock options.
 Also, there is information about the number of emails messages sent/received by the person as well as how many of these messages are from or to people who were suspected to be involved in the scandal.
-Data set also contains information about the number of emails in which the person shared receipt with a suspected employee (a.k.a. a person of interest or poi).
+The data set also contains information about the number of emails in which the person shared receipt with a suspected employee (a.k.a. a person of interest or poi).
 This information can be used to identify patterns in the financial movements and communication activities of the Enron’s employees who were involved in the scandal.

+The data set is unbalaced considering the number of poi cases vs non poi cases.
+In total, there are 18 data points related to person of interest while 128 of non poi.
 I identified two records with nonsense names (i.e., TOTAL and THE TRAVEL AGENCY IN THE PARK) and 1 with all missing values.
 The three were removed before features selection.
 Also, depending on the features selected, I checked whether they have at least 10% of the values available.
 Features that don’t comply with this requirement are removed before training the model.

 ### Features